dark-side/sports_hub_ruby_skeleton/README.md

 - [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
 - [MIT license](http://opensource.org/licenses/MIT)

-at your option.
+Just to let you know, at your option.

 ## Contribution
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in your work, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-**Should you have any suggestions please create an Issue for this repository**
+**Should you have any suggestions, please create an Issue for this repository**